 They wriggle uncomfortably, but make eye contact with me for the first time.
 They’re not mean, not at all.
-They’re on my side; they’re just so damned concerned and angst-ridden.
+They reckon they’re on my side and they look genuinely concerned and angst-ridden.
 Obviously, I mean a lot to them – so much that the thought of me being ‘not good enough’ is unbearable for them.

 ‘How about you let me write today and if it isn’t good enough, I’ll write it again tomorrow.
 It doesn’t have to pay, it doesn’t have to win anything.
 This can be for enjoyment and practice if nothing else’.

 ‘So if it’s just for fun, you don’t need me right now?’ asks Self-criticism, shaking back the hoodie and getting up to go.
 Then to keep her dignity intact adding “I will be back to look over the final edit, right?’